Updated August 2022

 Over 300 million people have downloaded the app.
-They might be on to something …
+They might be onto something …

 Are you happy with your Wi-Fi signal strength?
 Are your shows and movies buffering fast enough that your viewing is never interrupted?

-In my apartment, I found a total of fifteen different WiFi signals that were competing for the same space.
+In my apartment, I found a tide of 15 different Wi-Fi signals that were competing for the same space.
 Several of them were overlapping each other.
-With this app, I was able to quickly find out what router channel had the least interference and make that change on my router.
+With this app, I was able to quickly figure out which router channel had the least interference and made that change on my router.

-In less than five minutes, I was able to improve my Internet signal, not just on my TV box, but on every device in my home.
+In less than five minutes, I was able to improve my internet signal, not just on my TV box but on every device in my home.

-(Free version/$49.99 for 10 devices)
+(Free version/$14.99 per month for 10 devices)